-The Honeywell Mercury Instruments Pulse Accumulator is designed to be a wall-mounted, battery powered electronic recorder of low frequency pulses which meets basic data collection needs via modem and various forms of wireless technology.
+The Honeywell Mercury Instruments Pulse Accumulator is designed to be a wall-mounted, battery-powered electronic recorder of low-frequency pulses that meets basic data collection needs via modem and various forms of wireless technology.
 The Pulse Accumulator offers maximum performance and value with precision and reliability.

 The Honeywell Mercury Turbo Corrector is a full-featured electronic corrector retrofitted with an internal expansion board called the Turbine Interface Board.

 The Mini-AT performs pressure, temperature, and super compressibility correction on the Adjusted Volume, Unadjusted volume, or Uncorrected Volume (from the mechanical switch input) depending on the setting of item 182.